Skip to content

 Assessment

-A wide range of assessment vehicles is used throughout the degree programme, including:
+A wide range of assessment tools are used throughout the degree programme, including:

 • Assignments